-- 2. New hires will serve a ninty (90) day probationary period.
-Employees who are promoted within the bargaining unit will be considered probationary for six (6) months. - 3.
-When an employee is promoted to a classification with a higher base rate of pay, the pay rate of that employee shall be increase of at least 2 1/2% over the rate received immediately prior to promotion. - (B) Advancement within a Salary Range. - 1.
-Upon satisfactory completion of a ninty (90) day probationary period period after initial appointment, or upon satisfactory completion of a six (6) month probationary period after promotion, the entrance salary of the employee shall be advanced one (1) step to the next higher step in the salary range for the class to which the position is allocated, unless the pay during the probationary period was the maximum for the salary range, in which case there shall be no increase. - 2.
+(B) Advancement within a Salary Range.

+- 1. Upon satisfactory completion of a ninety (90) day probationary period after initial appointment, or upon satisfactory completion of a six (6) month probationary period after promotion, the entrance salary of the employee shall be advanced one (1) step to the next higher step in the salary range for the class to which the position is allocated, unless the pay during the probationary period was the maximum for the salary range, in which case there shall be no increase. - 2.
 Normal progression through the steps of the pay plan for employees will be in accordance with the following procedures after proper authorization (see Paragraph B (3)).
-After an employee receives his step increase upon completion of the initial six (6) month period, he may be granted successive step increases no sooner than twelve (12) months from his date of last increase, until he reaches step H.
+After an employee receives his step increase upon completion of the probationary period, he may be granted successive step increases on February 1st following completion of the probationary period until he reaches step I.